MacDill Air Force Base: 56th Tactical Fighter Wing / 56th Tactical Training Wing

 At Super Bowl XVIII and again at Super Bowl XXV, both played at Tampa Stadium, 56th Tactical Training Wing aircraft performed the flyover and missing man formation after the national anthem.

-On 1 October 1991, the 56th TTW was redesignated as the 56th Fighter Wing (56 FW).
-Following inactivation of TAC, the 56 FW was reassigned to the newly established Air Combat Command (ACC) on 1 June 1992.

 After Cold War and BRAC 1991

 By the early 1990s and the end of the Cold War, the U.S. was looking to downsize the military and eliminate a large number of bases in the United States as a cost-savings measure.
 MacDill AFB figured prominently in this; the Tampa area had seen substantial increases in commercial air traffic at the two international airports within 10 nautical miles of MacDill, creating hazardous conditions for F-16 training, and the noise associated with the high-performance jets was deemed unsuitable for high-density residential areas such as those around MacDill.
 As a result, the 1991 Defense Base Realignment and Closure Commission (BRAC) ordered that all flight-line activities cease at MacDill AFB by 1993.

 As a result of the BRAC decision, the F-16 training mission and the 56th Fighter Wing were moved without personnel or equipment to Luke Air Force Base, outside of Phoenix, Arizona, and was reassigned to Air Education and Training Command.
-The wing's F-16 aircraft were transferred to other Regular U.S. Air Force, Air Force Reserve Command, and Air National Guard wings and squadrons.